nuclio/nuclio/docs/tasks/deploying-functions.md

 		# return a response
 		return 'A string response'
 ```
+<a id="deploying-a-simple-function"></a>
 ## Deploying a simple function

 To convert source code to a running function, you must first _deploy_ the function.
-A deploy process has three stages:
+A deployment process has three stages:

 1. The source code is built to a container image and pushed to a Docker registry
 2. A function object is created in Nuclio (i.e., in Kubernetes, this is a function CRD)
 3. A controller creates the appropriate function resources on the cluster (i.e., in Kubernetes this is the deployment, service, ingress, etc.)

 This process can be triggered through `nuctl deploy` which you will use throughout this tutorial.
-You will now write the function that you wrote in the previous step to a `/tmp/nuclio/my_function.py` file.
-Before you do anything, verify with `nuctl` that everything is properly configured by getting all functions deployed in the "nuclio" namespace:
+You will now write
+the function that you wrote in the previous step to a `/tmp/nuclio/my_function.py` file.
+Before you do anything,
+verify with `nuctl` that everything is properly configured by getting all functions deployed in the "nuclio" namespace:

 ```sh
 nuctl get function --namespace nuclio